casept/flatpak-ftl/README.md

 Just run `make install`.
 This will install the game for your local user.

 ## Running
-The .desktop file is currently not working (contributors welcome!).
-For now, run `flatpak run com.subsetgames.FTL` to launch the game.
+A desktop entry for the game should have been added.
+If it hasn't, log out and back in.
+If it still doesn't work, run `flatpak run com.subsetgames.FTL` to launch the game.

 ## TODO
-[ ] Fix .desktop file
-[ ] Use our own open source libs instead of the ones bundled w/ the game
+* Use our own open source libs instead of the ones bundled w/ the game